 Proxies only serve to route your connection through a third party server.
 It doesn’t mean your data is safe, especially since the provider of the proxy server itself can be shady at the best of times.

 It is possible to combine these services with a VPNs service to improve your overall security profile.
 Honestly though, in most cases, simply using a VPN is sufficient.

-To recap, here is the top 3 VPN for the UK:
+To recap, here are the top 7 VPN services for UK:

 In my mind there is only one thing worse than living in a country with oppressive Internet regulation and that is living in one which not only does that but manipulates the law to supports its activities.
 Surprisingly enough the UK falls into the latter category.